a-benamor/weather-app-es5/README.md

 ## Youtube video

-Here is a descriptive video in which I demonstrate a full user story:
+Here is a descriptive video in which I demonstrate a full user story: [weather app demo](https://youtu.be/S8LxQBtDwlQ)

 ## PS The ECMAScript 6 version of this project
 This project was completely rewritten in ES6 to take advantages of the new features supported by this version like: